 Bicycle Permits and Registration

 Handwritten forms will not be accepted.
-Once completed, bring the registration form to our office.
+Please download the form to Microsoft Word and type your responses.
+Once completed, bring the registration form to our office in Gray Hall.

 UNC has a bicycle registration program for anyone wishing to park or ride their bicycle on campus as a form of theft protection.
 Registering your bike with Parking Services assists the UNC Police Department in locating stolen bikes.